St. Francis raid: Change of plans

-Rogers at first chose a course that headed primarily east, in order to avoid both the French defenses at Île-aux-Noix and the more northerly route that Kennedy had followed.
+Rogers at first chose a course that headed primarily east in order to avoid both the French defenses at Île-aux-Noix and the more northerly route that Kennedy had followed.
 This took the party through extremely swampy terrain.
-Two days into the trek the two Indian guards brought the news that the boats had been taken by the French.
+Two days into the trek, the two Indian guards brought the news that the boats had been taken by the French.
 This change of circumstance led Rogers to hold a council to discuss their options.
 As they were behind enemy lines and far from any support, all their options were relatively poor.
-Rogers reported that they decided to continue with the mission, and then to "attempt a retreat (the only way we could think of) by way of No. 4".
+Rogers reported that they decided to continue with the mission and then to "attempt a retreat (the only way we could think of) by way of No. 4".
 As part of this daring plan, Rogers sent Lieutenant Andrew McMullen and a half dozen men overland to Crown Point with instructions to deliver a cache of food to the confluence of the Connecticut and Ammonoosuc rivers, a point about 60 mi north of Number Four.

 McMullen and his men made the overland trek to Crown Point (more than 100 mi over difficult terrain) in nine days, arriving on October 3.
 Amherst immediately sent a ranger, Lieutenant Samuel Stevens, to Number Four with specific orders to deliver supplies to the agreed rendezvous point and to wait there until either Rogers and his men appeared or Stevens felt there was no probability of their appearance.

 Rogers and his men spent the next week slogging through swampy terrain, covering a distance Rogers estimated at 50 mi during which they were rarely dry.
 The conditions were so difficult that the French pursuit gave up, never discovering who they were looking for.
 On October 3 they finally reached dry land along the banks of the St. Francis River.
-The village of St. Francis lay downstream and across the river, and was closer than Rogers realized.
-When his men began chopping down trees to construct rafts for use in crossing the river, the sounds of the axes were heard in the village, but disregarded.
+The village of St. Francis lay downstream and across the river and was closer than Rogers had realized.
+When his men began chopping down trees to construct rafts for use in crossing the river, the sounds of the axes were heard in the village but were disregarded.
 Rogers and his men eventually moved several miles upstream to locate a suitable ford.
-In spite of this, he reported that the crossing "was attended with no small difficulty", with swiftly flowing water 5 ft deep.
+Because of this, he reported that the crossing "was attended with no small difficulty", with swiftly flowing water 5 ft deep.